Bride price traps women in relationships that they cant get out from

 MIFUMI’s advocacy activities have varied far and wide between and are adapted as the need arises.

-MIFUMI has recently achieved a favourable ruling on the issue of bride price, which has been a core campaign issue for the organisation for 14 years.
+MIFUMI achieved a favourable ruling on the issue of bride price, which has been a core campaign issue for the organisation for many years.
 On 6th August 2015, the Supreme Court of Uganda ruled that the refund of bride price was unconstitutional, signifying a critical next step in the campaign against the practice and other harmful cultural practices.